wwren/Sticky-Notes/README.md

 ## Obstacles

-Making each sticky note directly editable and manage the state changes were bit of a challenge.
+Making each sticky note directly editable and managing the state changes were bit of a challenge.
 I initially allowed setState on the input event.
 However, since each state change will trigger component update, the cursor returns back to the beginning.

 Solution: On the input event, setState of the message object that is changing.
 OnBlur event, setState of sticky notes object.